Summary: Overview and Features of Oracle Cloud [Key Points]

 [Example]

-■ Even in the cloud, calculations must be based on the number of cores per instance.
+■ Even in the cloud, the calculation must be based on the number of cores per instance.

-Also, if you use Windows Server as your OS, calculations must be based on the number of cores.
+Similarly, when using Windows Server as the OS, the calculation is also based on the number of cores.

-* This is the same concept as core licensing for the on-premise version.
+*This is the same concept as the core licensing for the on-premises version.

 "Oracle Cloud" and "AWS" service compatibility table

-This is a compatibility table for each service provided by Oracle Cloud and Amazon Web Service (AWS)
+offered by Oracle Cloud and Amazon Web Services (AWS)

 | Cloud Service | Oracle Cloud | Amazon Web Services (AWS) |